New Orleans Muffuletta Sandwich – A monster of a sandwich piled high with multiple types of meat and cheese, and a perky olive salad.

 - 1/2 pound sliced swiss cheese

-- For the Olive Salad: Drain the brined ingredients.
-Roughly chop the cocktail onions, giardiniera mix and banana peppers.
+Drain the brined ingredients.
+Roughly chop the cocktail onions, giardiniera mix, and banana peppers.
 Add all the ingredients to a medium bowl and mix well.
 Set aside while preparing the rest of the sandwich.
 The longer it sits, the better!

-- Slice the loaf of bread in half to make a top and bottom of the sandwich.
+Slice the loaf of bread in half to make a top and bottom for the sandwich.
 Hollow out some of the bread on the top half, so it won’t be too tall to fit in your mouth.

-- Drizzle some of the olive salad juice on the bottom half of the loaf.
-Layer the ham, provolone, salami, and swiss on the sandwich.
+Drizzle some of the olive salad juice on the bottom half of the loaf.
+Layer the ham, provolone, salami, and swiss cheese on the sandwich.

 - Top the meats and cheeses with a generous portion of olive salad and add the bread top.
 Or live adventurously...
 Fill the hollowed-out bread top with salad, place the bottom half over it, and FLIP!
 Cut into pieces and serve.

-NOTES: I try to select a giardiniera that is prominently red peppers and cauliflower.
+I try to select a giardiniera mix that is prominently red peppers and cauliflower.